There were so many activities during term 3 last year, here are just a few highlights!

 Year 6 Debating

 Congratulations to our Year 6 Debaters!
-They completed their first debate for this term and represented OLR proudly.
+They completed their first debate for term 3 and represented OLR proudly.
 Their topic was “Homework for Primary Students should be banned".
 Our affirmative team came out with a win and the negative team were just pipped at the post!
 Brilliant collaboration and effort by all team members!
-We look forward to our 2nd debate next term!
-Thank you to Mr David Ryan and Ms Emma Spicer for supporting students on the night.

 2021 ICAS Assessments